- Dr Laura Stix

 Other products to watch for sales on:

 It seems counter-intuitive, but shop with caution in health stores.
 Their supplements and care products are significantly marked up and generally are only reasonable when on the clearance rack.
 Additionally, just because it's in the store, it doesn't mean it's "clean" or good for you.
 I've had many patients purchase supplements at obscene prices for bad or inappropriate products.
-Always ask an expert!
+You may think you're getting a deal, but it's just wasted money if it's the wrong or inappropriate product.
+Always work with an expert to know what's right and safe for you (and that is unlikely to be the store clerk).
 This is why I use the Fullscript platform which offers patients access to professional line products.